turingschool-examples/challenges/activerecord_query_challenges.markdown

 ## Challenges

-* Find all the items that have the word "elegant" in the title.
+* Find all the items that have the word "granite" in the `name`.
 (If "granite" was not in your seeds, feel free to pick another adjective.)
 * Add three orders to a user.
 * Given an item.
 Associate it with an order without touching an `OrderItem` model.
 * Find the most popular items.